casterbn/QtCompile/notes.md

 Qt Creator should complain about the binary files which were just uncompressed from the tarball.
 It should say "Qt is not properly installed, please run _make install_" or something like this.

-I redistributed a version of QtBinPatcher, you should run it to make Qt Creator running.
+I redistributed a version of QQtPatcher, you should run it to make Qt Creator running.

-The source code of the distributed QtBinPatcher is on [Github](https://github.com/Fsu0413/QtBinPatcher).
+The source code of the distributed QQtPatcher is on [Github](https://github.com/Fsu0413/QQtPatcher).
 It is a free software and distributed in public domain.

 Do not put the library in a library which contains non-ascii character.
 Bug will cause that the path of qmake cannot be properly parsed by Qt Creator.